WHMCS/developer-docs/admin-area/index.md

 * Hit Save Changes and you will immediately begin seeing your new template

-{{% notice info %}}
+# Making your template live

 To apply the change to other admin users, please navigate to Setup > Staff Management > Administrators and edit the Template setting the applicable admin users.
-{{% /notice %}}

 # Further Customisation via Hooks